gateio/gateapi-python/docs/SpotApi.md

 Create a batch of orders

 Batch orders requirements:  1. custom order field `text` is required 2.
 At most 4 currency pairs, maximum 5 orders each, are allowed in one request 3.
-No mixture of spot orders and margin orders, e.g. `account` must be identical for all orders
+No mixture of spot orders and margin orders, i.e. `account` must be identical for all orders

 ### Example